Awards: PhD, MPhil

 You must submit two references with your application.

-Although we welcome perceptive proposals on traditional subjects, using established methodologies, we are particularly looking for students prepared to challenge and expand the traditional boundaries of the discipline.
+Although we welcome perceptive proposals on traditional subjects, using established methodologies, we are particularly looking for applicants prepared to challenge and expand the traditional boundaries of the discipline.

 Find out more about the general application process for postgraduate programmes: